-(All amounts are in million of Indian Rupees except share data or unless otherwise stated)
+(All amounts are in million of Indian Rupees, except share data or unless otherwise stated)

-2.27 Employee benefits
+28 Employee benefits

-(a) Defined benefit plan
+Defined benefit plan

 The Company operate post-employment defined benefit plan that provides for gratuity.
 The Company accrues gratuity as per the provisions of the payment of Gratuity Act, 1972 as applicable as at the balance sheet date.
 The gratuity plan entitles an employee, who has rendered at least five years of continuous services, to receive one-half month's salary for each year of completed services at the time of retirement/exit.
-The gratuity fund is administered by trust formed for this purpose and is managed by Life Insurance Corporation of India, The Company's obligation in respect of gratuity plan, which is a defined benefit plan is provided for based on actuarial valuation carried out by an independent actuary using the projected wait treating the projected wait treating the projected wait of the payment of the payment of Gratuity plan applicable.
+The gratuity fund is administered by trust formed for this purpose and is managed by Life Insurance Corporation of India.
+The Company's obligation in respect of gratuity plan, which is a defined benefit plan is provided for based on actuarial valuation carried out by an independent actuary using the projected unit credit method.